You’re trying to lose weight, maybe for the third time. Or maybe it’s the 30th.

 How do you stay motivated?
 How do you get off what I call the diet hamster wheel?
 Here are a few dos and don’ts for losing weight without dieting after 50.

-I help women lose weight without dieting.
+I’ve helped many women lose weight without dieting.
 I teach them how to stop emotional eating so they can enjoy the foods they love while permanently losing their desire to overeat.
 In keeping with that non-diet approach – while losing excess weight – here are some dos and don’ts for staying on track.

 That will drive your commitment and motivate you.
 Know why you want to do lose weight, and think about the reason at least once a day, preferably several times.